rosen-bridge/operation/docs/keygen-service/keygen-docker.md

 ```

 > **Note:**
 > Each guard has a unique peerId that you should provide to the moderator of the keygen ceremony.
-Your peerId will be whitelisted in the network's relay.
+Your peerId will be whitelisted relays.
 Upon starting your guard or keygen-service for the first time, you can find the value of this parameter in your guard's logs or keygen-service's logs.
 For example, you should see a line like this in your log file located at `./keygen-service/logs/keygen-logs/` or ./guard/logs/guard-logs/ or in your console:
 > ```
 > info: Dialer node started with peerId: 12D3KooWNGaHx3EAdNeKUFxAKrg3EyKFN8gHHw9H5ZiBmRVjxHpG.
 > ```